 Certificated unit members who are absent due to Child Care Leave – the year of the birth plus up to one additional year -- shall have the right to return to their last assigned school, and, insofar as possible, to their previous assignment.
 If your leave and return is during the same academic school year, it is reasonable to expect the same classroom and same schedule as you had when going on leave; however, there is no contractual provision guaranteeing this situation.

 Classified members shall have the ability to return to an equivalent position in terms of title and pay within the District.

 In order to get credit for a year of service, you must be on paid status for 75% of the number of school days.
 For teachers, this represents a total of 138 days.
 This usually corresponds to being on paid status until the beginning of April.
 Note that while you are on Pregnancy Disability leave, you are on paid status.
 Only when you elect to take unpaid Child Care Leave will you stop accruing days counted toward “paid status”.

-A unit member on an unpaid leave of absence may request to abridge his/her leave to return at the beginning of a semester.
+A Certificated unit member on an unpaid leave of absence may request to abridge his/her leave to return at the beginning of a semester.
 Such request will be approved provided the District determines that an appropriate vacant position is available.

-You must indicate by February 1 of the then current school year if you plan on returning the following school year.
+Certificated members must indicate by February 1 of the then current school year if you plan on returning the following school year.
 Failure to so inform the District can be construed as a resignation effective at the end of the then current school year.
 This is true for all leaves, not just child care leaves.

-There is no provision in the Collective Bargaining Agreement that addresses this question.
+Regarding Certificated employee's, there is no provision in the Collective Bargaining Agreement that addresses this question.
 However, it is expected that you discuss this matter with your department chair and your principal (or designee) and determine a reasonable, professional course of action.
 In the past, principals have provided opportunities for the long-term substitute and the teacher going on leave to meet ahead of time to facilitate the transition process.